j19sch/j19sch.github.io/posts/2025/20250512-testing-as-three-stages-of-enquiry.md

 	- reflections on manifesto mentions extended cognition
 	- test automation that needs to be run manually vs automated in a pipeline -> how often experiments
 - affinity between man and nature -> affinity between tester and software behavior
+- it's weird that we usually talk about test design and execution, so deduction and induction, but skip the abduction

 ## Only exploratory testing counts as abduction